Commodore 64 Chips

 - Incorrect colour or none at all

-6581 SID Chip (Heavy filter)
+6581 SID Chip (Light filter) for Breadbin C64

 - Removed from a socket - chip has not been soldered.